In this article

 Time-consuming redundancies

 How many hands does the expense pass through before it gets to the finance team?
 There are redundancies in that system that are time-consuming and increase costs.
-Streamlined, automated systems which are controlled by the company eliminate the inherent redundancies in an employee-initiated expense reimbursement process.
+Streamlined, automated systems which the company controls eliminate the inherent redundancies in an employee-initiated expense reimbursement process.

 How to automate and streamline expense audits